pstat197/Group-8-Final-Vignette-/README.md

 # Repository Contents

 The vignette files (`vignette.Rmd` and `vignette.html`) can be found in the root directory of this repository.
+The `vignette-clustering-methods.Rproj` file opens the R project and sets the working directory.

 The `data` folder includes the raw country data set used in the vignette (`country-data.csv`) and its corresponding codebook (`data-dictionary.csv`), both of which were downloaded from [Kaggle](https://www.kaggle.com/).